Dialexio/Jony/README.md

     require_once( "$IP/skins/Jony/Jony.php" );
 ```

-For MediaWiki 1.25, it is recommended to use this line instead:
+For MediaWiki 1.25 and newer, it is recommended to use this line instead:
 ```php
     wfLoadSkin( "Jony" );
 ```